Table of Contents It’s Easy to Make a Bad Software HireSaaS...

-For example, according to Zylo data, the average company underestimates its total application count by two to three times.
+For example, according to Zylo data in the 2023 SaaS Management Index, the average company underestimates its total application count by two to three times.

 For Zylo customers, a step toward reducing shadow IT acquisition comes from identifying rogue software throughout the organization.
 Zylo’s discovery process reveals the presence of the application as well as its attributes, including ownership.